Skip to content

 self,

-if len(self._material) > 2 and self.fill_material is None:
+if len(self._materials) > 2 and self.fill_material is None:

 raise Exception(

-"ConnectHolesAndStructures: Need to specify fill material when working with more than a single material"
+"ConnectHolesAndStructures: Need to specify fill_material when working with more than two materials"

 )